Schweini-PEK/NN4UQ/README.md

 Enter the link "http://localhost:8097/" to check the plots.
 4. Use "python main.py train" to train the model.
 To change the default parameters in config, just add "--args=xx".
 5. Have not tested on a Nvidia GPU.

+With GridSearchCV, the best lr is 0.3 and the best epoch size is 2000.